ibm-cloud-docs/openwhisk/apigateway.md

   **Example output**

-  A new URL is generated exposing the `hello` action by using a `GET` HTTP method.
+  A new URL is generated, exposing the `hello` action by using a `GET` HTTP method.

   ```
   ok: created API /hello/world GET for action /_/hello